What is the size of the typical Honors Course?

 Absolutely.
 We strive to offer different courses each semester to maximize your course options.

 Absolutely — and it is strongly encouraged.
-International Education is a great way to enrich your college experience, and the flexibility of the Honors Program makes this an easy choice.
+International Education is a great way to enrich your college experience, and the flexibility of the Honors College makes this an easy choice.
 You also don’t have to be a major in international business or a foreign language to do so.
 In addition, more than a dozen Honors Programs at other colleges in the United States offer additional foreign study opportunities designed just for Honors Students.